THE GORSE ACADEMIES TRUST

 Schools covering key stage 4 included this MAT's performance data

-2019 performance data is not available for this MAT (multi-academy trust) / sponsor.
+2022 performance data is not available for this MAT (multi-academy trust).

-Special schools, pupil referral units, alternative provision academies and alternative provision free schools within the MAT / sponsor are not included.
+Special schools, pupil referral units, alternative provision academies and alternative provision free schools within the MAT are not included.

-In the 2019 results, schools and colleges are counted under the MAT / sponsor they were part of as of 12 September 2018, as long as they had been with that MAT / sponsor since 12 September 2016.
-To view all schools and colleges currently under the MAT / sponsor visit the THE GORSE ACADEMIES TRUST school list.
+In the 2022 measures, schools and colleges are counted under the MAT they were part of as of 14 September 2021, as long as they had been with that MAT since 14 September 2019.
+To view all schools and colleges currently under the MAT visit the THE GORSE ACADEMIES TRUST school list.

-See Multi-academy trust performance measures opens in a new window for full details of how we calculate MAT / sponsor measures.
+See 16 to 18 accountability headline measures opens in a new window for full details of how we calculate MAT measures.

 Is there anything wrong with this page?
 Click to expand